Aalto University Summer School

 The future of games is brighter than ever.
 More accessible and powerful design software has provided creators from a wider range of backgrounds with the tools to express themselves for an expanding audience of game players around the world.
 As the games industry continues to grow ever more inclusive, the value of such new voices has never been higher.

 This multidisciplinary course can be considered a crash course in the many ways game design can be utilised as a creative and rewarding medium.
-Artistic and technical aspects of game design will be presented to students as they develop their original game ideas.
-The practical and theoretical foundations of game design are explained across a series of lectures, supported via insights from industry and research, and a parallel set of prototyping workshops covering a wide range of game design tools.
+Artistic and technical aspects of game design will be presented to students as they develop their own games.
+The practical and theoretical foundations of game design are explained across a series of lectures, supported with insights from industry and research.
+A parallel set of prototyping workshops covers a wide range of game design tools.

 Students in front of Väre building of Aalto University campus